adarraji/blog-app-firebase/README.md

 Blog application using React.

-On home page all posts are fetched from PostgreSQL database.
+On the home page all posts are fetched from PostgreSQL database.

 Users can register, login and logout.